 Avoid taking anti-diarrheal medication because this slows down the digestive system preventing the elimination of toxins.
 Antibiotics are generally not used because these increase* risk of complications.
 For E. coli infection that has resulted to haemolytic uremic syndrome, hospitalization and supportive care is required.

-Precautions and Self Care
+What Precautions and Self Care Should Be Taken?

 To reduce* symptoms while recovering while preventing dehydration, follow these tips: